ezsystems/ezpublish-kernel/REST-API-V3.rst

 :Description: Updates a section
 :Headers:
     :Accept:
-         :application/vnd.ez.api.Section+xml:  if set the new section is returned in xml format (see Section_)
+         :application/vnd.ez.api.Section+xml:  if set the updated section is returned in xml format (see Section_)
-         :application/vnd.ez.api.Section+json:  if set the new section is returned in json format (see Section_)
+         :application/vnd.ez.api.Section+json:  if set the updated section is returned in json format (see Section_)
     :Content-Type:
          :application/vnd.ez.api.SectionInput+json: the Section_ input schema encoded in json
          :application/vnd.ez.api.SectionInput+xml: the Section_ input schema encoded in xml